Thickness_mean and Height_mean

 = the thickness of one sample - that is, the sample spacing for ping p (m).

-epsilon s = 0 if sample s is excluded from the analysis of the domain.
+epsilon s = 0 if sample s is:

 1 otherwise, including below threshold data.